LLC vs S-Corp for traders — comparing the two entity structures side by side

 Option 2: Single-Member LLC

 A single-member LLC (SMLLC) is a disregarded entity for tax purposes — meaning it's taxed exactly like a sole proprietor.
 The benefit is legal, not tax-related.
+This is the IRS's own default treatment, set out on its Limited Liability Company (LLC) page — which is why forming an LLC alone typically changes nothing on the tax return.

 Option 3: LLC with S-Corp Election